hirethunk/verbs/docs/states.md

 }
 ```

-You can now see how we use the state to hold a record of event data--how we can `apply()` event data to a particular state, and how we can `validate()` the event should be fired by referencing that same state data.
+You can now see how we use the state to hold a record of event data--how we can `apply()` event data to a particular state, and how we can `validate()` whether the event should be fired by referencing that same state data.
 These and other hooks that helps us maximize our events and states are located in [event lifecycle](/docs/technical/event-lifecycle).

 ## Loading a State